-International Order and Power Politics International Institutions and Power Politics: Bridging the Divide, eds.
+International Institutions and Power Politics International Institutions and Power Politics: Bridging the Divide, eds.
 T.V.
 Paul and Anders Wivel.
 Washington, DC: Georgetown University Press, 2019 🔗

 Interpersonal Networks and International Security: the Case of US-Georgia Relations during the Bush Administration

 The New Power Politics: Networks and Transnational Security Governance, eds.
 Deborah Avant and Oliver Westerwinter.
 New York: Oxford University Press, 2016: 74-102. 🔗

 With Captain Miriam Krieger and Lieutenant Commander Shannon L.C.
 Souma.